 People tend to seem cleaner in the show than we would assume.
-This is sometimes politically correct history, especially in episodes where the poor are seen wearing sharply tailored clothing and with perfect straight white teeth.
+This is sometimes politically correct history, especially in episodes where the poor are seen wearing sharply tailored clothing and with perfect straight white teethnote although this is not entirely egregious, as this was before sweeteners were commonly used—sugar was exotically rare and honey was more preferably used for the nobler purpose of mead production.
 The rich, however, are generally portrayed accurately - even if the immersion bath was uncommon (and known to be dangerous!) in Real Life, the rich did wash themselves every day.

 Very few children die in early childhood in the show.
 This is insanely anachronistic, possibly the most anachronistic thing about the show, but it comes from the books themselves.

 Some critics have pointed out that most lovers in the show (and in the books) marry in their early 20s, which is supposedly very late by pre-modern standards.
 This is utter rot.
 The average age at marriage has not changed in England for centuries.

 Rape Is a Special Kind of Evil: Sister Hilaria's case in "The Virgin in the Ice."
 Boterel raped and suffocated her while pursuing Ermina, who stabbed him when he tried to attack her for leaving him.